kaddi-69/kaddi-69/README.md

 Hi!
 I Am Alee Akram.
 A Student-Developer based in Pakistan!
 <hr>
 I am a 18 year-old 12th grader.
-Currently Studying in Pacific College, I discovered and fell in love with React.js around the early 2019s.
+Currently Studying in <a href="http://www.pacific.edu.pk/">Pacific College</a>, I discovered and fell in love with React.js around the early 2019s.
 My future interests are in Software Engineering and Aritficial Intelligence.
 I ❤️ open source and create open source projects a lot too.

 Also, My <a href="https://prokeyshub.com/">website</a> is pretty cool haha!
 Check that out too!
 <br>